Camila Vallejo: Personal life

-In April 2013, it was made public that Vallejo was expecting her first child with Julio Sarmiento, one of the heads of the Communist Youth of Chile and her partner since September 2011.
-On 6 October 2013, she gave birth to a baby girl.
-In 2016, it became public that Vallejo and Sarmiento had broken up and that she was in a relationship with musician Abel Zicavo.
+In April 2013, Vallejo announced she was expecting her first child with Julio Sarmiento, a leader of the Communist Youth of Chile and her partner since September 2011.
+She gave birth to a daughter on 6 October 2013.

+In 2016, Vallejo confirmed her separation from Sarmiento and her relationship with musician Abel Zicavo.
+On 1 August 2024, now married to Zicavo, she announced her second pregnancy, later revealing it was a boy.
+She gave birth to her son in February 2025.